jasmine2chen/Data-Engineering_Data-Modeling-with-Postgres/README.md

 ### time/user ETL from log JSON data
-#### Filter records by NextSong action; Convert the ts timestamp column to datetime; Extract the timestamp, hour, day, week of year, month, year, and weekday from the ts column and set time_data to a list containing these values in order; Specify labels for these columns and set to column_labels; Create a dataframe, time_df, containing the time data for this file by combining column_labels and time_data into a dictionary and converting this into a dataframe
+Filter records by NextSong action; Convert the ts timestamp column to datetime; Extract the timestamp, hour, day, week of year, month, year, and weekday from the ts column and set time_data to a list containing these values in order; Specify labels for these columns and set to column_labels; Create a dataframe, time_df, containing the time data for this file by combining column_labels and time_data into a dictionary and converting this into a dataframe

 #### Final tabes

-- time table: Select ts from dataset and save extracted the timestamp, hour, day, week of year, month, year, and weekday from the ts field.
+- time table

 | start_time                 | hour | day | week | month | year | weekday |
 |----------------------------|------|-----|------|-------|------|---------|